European leaders respond to Putin with sanctions. Can they change his mind?

 For weeks, European officials have been warning of “massive” sanctions in the case of further Russian escalation.
 Now, European officials say Russian troops are on the ground in eastern Ukraine, but the “mother of all sanctions” package they promised is being held in reserve.

+“It is incremental,” he said.
+“The measures are not the strongest from an economic-impact perspective, but they do have high symbolic value and they are important as a first signal of resolve or credibility.”

+Christie said he expects Europe and the United States to meet further Russian moves with tougher measures, such as export controls.

-The incremental approach appears to have been coordinated with allies.
-It may also reflect that the bloc remains split on the question of what counts as an escalation or invasion, as well as what specific measures the sanctions should include.
+But the E.U. remains split on what counts as an escalation or invasion by Russia, as well as what specific measures the sanctions should include.

-Over the weekend, Ukrainian officials urged Europe to sanction Putin before he acted.
+Over the weekend, Ukrainian officials urged Europe to impose sanctions on Putin before he acted.
 “We don’t need your sanctions after the bombardment will happen and after our country will be fired at, or after we will have no borders and after we will have no economy or part of our country will be occupied,” Ukrainian President Volodymyr Zelensky said in an interview with CNN.

-Asked about the call, U.S. Secretary of State Antony Blinken said the U.S. and its allies did not want to lay our their plans “Until the tanks are actually moving, the planes are actually flying, the bombs are actually dropping.”
+But U.S. Secretary of State Antony Blinken said the United States and its allies did not want to lay out their plans “until the tanks are actually moving, the planes are actually flying, the bombs are actually dropping.”

-With troops on the ground, Europe and its allies may face questions about why they did not act sooner.
+Now, U.S. and European leaders may face questions about why they did not act sooner or do more.

+“These are strong sanctions, but they are survivable,” Christie said.
+“My suspicion is that if the situation escalates much more seriously, there will be additional measures that have not been announced yet or even discussed.”

-Adam, Booth and Miller reported from London and Morris reported from Przemyśl, Poland.
+Adam, Booth and Miller reported from London.
+Morris reported from Przemysl, Poland.
 Quentin Ariès in Brussels and Rick Noack in Paris contributed to this report.